studentkittens/lncs-pandoc/paper.md

 passcode.
 The YubiKey ID identifies a YubiKey, it is unique and never changes.

 ![Generated one-time password.
-Consists of tow major parts: The YubiKey ID and the encrypted passcode.](img/otp_output.png)
+Consists of two major parts: The YubiKey ID and the encrypted passcode.](img/otp_output.png)

 The second part is the encrypted passcode.
 In the YubiKey Manual